Jembe/jembe/README.rst

 Python Web Framework for developing modern web applications, build on top of Flask and designed with following goals in mind:

-- Create modern web apps by combining configurable UI components;
+- Create web apps by combining configurable UI components;
-- Creating new UI component should require writing only regular Python classes and Jinja2 templates;
+- Creating UI component should require writing only Python classes and Jinja2 templates;
 - There should be no need for developer to directly handle or interact with HTTP protocol;
 - Developer can create complex UI interactions with no or minimal use of javascript code;